knoepdan/CyberSecRappi/as_2_internetProt/PXE_PreBootExecutionEnv.md

 # PXE (Pre-boot Execution Environment)

-PXE: Preboot eXecution Environment
+PXE Preboot eXecution Environment
 Standardized client-server environment that boots software (and OS??) from a network.
-Common in modern data centers.
+Many companies have automated the installation of clients in the network.
+Often PXE is used for this purpose (also common in modern data centers)

 ### Basic workflow